List of Supergirl characters: James Olsen / Guardian

-James Olsen (portrayed by Mehcad Brooks; main: seasons 1–5; guest: season 6) is a former Daily Planet photographer who moved to National City and became the new art director for his former colleague, Cat Grant's media company, CatCo Worldwide Media.
+James Olsen (Mehcad Brooks; main: seasons 1–5; guest: season 6) is a former Daily Planet photographer who moved to National City and became the new art director for his former colleague, Cat Grant's media company, CatCo Worldwide Media.
 He is a potential love interest for Kara.
 Among his reasons for moving across the country include his breakup with his girlfriend Lucy Lane (with whom he has since reconciled), and keeping an eye on the newly revealed Supergirl for Superman, who considers him a close friend.
-While working at the Daily Planet, James received the Pulitzer Prize for taking the first photograph of Superman.
+While working at the Daily Planet, James received a Pulitzer Prize for taking the first photograph of Superman.

 In season two, though initially attracted to each other, James and Kara decided that they are incompatible as a couple but remain friends.
 With Winn's help, James becomes Guardian.
 He was also named acting CEO of CatCo after Cat Grant took a sabbatical from the company.

 In season three, James and Lena Luthor begin a relationship.
 By the end of season three, James reveals himself to the public as the Guardian.

-In season four, James works to help Supergirl when it comes to deal with the Children of Liberty.
+In season four, James works to help Supergirl in battling the Children of Liberty.
 After CatCo prints a story about the alien march, James is shot by an unseen sniper.
 It was discovered that the sniper was a thought-to-be-dead Otis who survived the Hellgrammite attack.
 After being injected with a Harun-El serum, while dealing with a traumatic stress, James begins to developing metahuman abilities similar to Kryptonians'.
 During the fight against Agent Liberty at Shelly Island, James and Agent Liberty remove the Harun-El serum from each other.

 In season five, James is replaced by Andrea Rojas as editor-in-chief of CatCo and quits after refusing to support her sensationalist plans.
 He later leaves National City and returns to his hometown Calvinville to take over its newspaper.

 In season six, James returns as Guardian to help the Super Friends fight Lex Luthor and Nyxlygsptlnz.
 He was also present at Kelly and Alex's wedding.